 You should see performance as the return of this command.

-Don’t forget to make this setting persistent between reboots by changing your Linux restart configuration (rc).
+I recommend you make this setting persistent between reboots by changing your Linux restart configuration (i.e. rc).

-In kernels before version 4.8 the irq balancing was not managed efficiently as it is now by the in-box Linux nvme driver.
-So if you are on older kernels than 4.8, please turn off the irqbalance service and run a short script (below) to balance your irq’s to allow for the best io processing possible.
-Here are the steps on how to do this between Ubuntu and CentOS.
+In kernels before version 4.8 the irq balancing was not managed as efficiently as in the current in-box Linux nvme driver.
+So, if you are on a kernel version older than 4.8, please turn off the irqbalance service and run a short script (below) to balance your irq’s, this will allow for the best io processing possible.

 # echo 1 > /sys/block/nvme0n1/queue/io_poll